Permissionless-Software-Foundation/encrypt-msg/README.md

-*Warning: This is an experimental 'hacker-friendly' wallet.
-It has been tested only for the most common use-cases.
-It has been known to burn SLP tokens.
-Do not use this wallet for tokens with value.*

 # encrypt-msg
 This is a command-line application for sending and receiving end-to-end (e2e) encrypted messages over the Bitcoin Cash (BCH) blockchain.
 [IPFS](https://ipfs.io) is